Confidentiality Notice

 Resource Allocation Battle

-Service Division won funding using ROI-based P&L, deepening faction divide.
+Service Division won funding using ROI-based P&L

 Sales Force Effectiveness

-Implemented formal sales process and incentive plan for proactive selling.
+Implemented formal sales process and incentive plan

 Cross-Selling Success

-4 Preparation (Months 31-36)
+Preparation (Months 31-36)

 Audited Financials

-New systems enabled first-ever CPA-audited financials for credible sale process.
+New systems enabled first-ever CPA-audited statements

 Retention Plan Activated

-Substantial transaction bonus to keep key Veterans engaged through sale.
+Substantial transaction bonus to keep key Veterans engaged

 Growth Narrative Finalized